GENaustin increases the social and academic success of girls by:

 3. Surrounding them with relatable role models who encourage, inspire, & guide.

 clubGEN is an after school program for girls in grades 3-8.
 At clubGEN, girls are surrounded with positive role models they can relate to for connection, inspiration, and guidance.
 Weekly interactive, fun sessions incorporate a research-based curriculum designed exclusively for clubGEN.
 With support from their club leaders, peers and high school role models, clubGEN equips girls with the skills and awareness they need to navigate the pressures of the teen years.
 Most of all, it’s fun!

 The We Are Girls Conference, produced by The Girls Empowerment Network, is a statewide, multi-city event designed especially for girls in grades 3-8 and the adults who care about them.
-Now in its 8th year, the 2015 theme is “Tell Your Story.”
+The 2017-2018 theme is “Become Unstoppable.”
 Featuring skill-building workshops and dynamic presentations, the We Are Girls Conference connects girls to relatable role models and encourages healthy relationships, educational discovery, and creative self-expression.

 The Girl Talk Workshops explore the issues of being a girl with topics such dating, body image, communication, friendships, and parent-daughter relationships.
 Girl Talk Workshops are offered to schools and community groups for girls in grades 3-12 year-round.

 Technology has a major impact on the lives of girls today, influencing their choices and relationships.
 GirlConnect’s goal is to address the challenges girls face in their daily lives by incorporating technology and 21st century skills into an engaging and interactive curriculum.